Ventupentu/book-exercise-docs/labmodule10/README-GDA.md

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.

 What does your implementation do?

+It asynchronously receives information from the CDA and processes it.

 How does your implementation work?

+It uses MqttAsyncClient instead of the regular MqttClient, and the MqttClientConnector class is adapted accordingly.
+Encryption is also added to the communication.
+IMqttMessageListener is implemented to create listeners for the subscriptions.

 ### Code Repository and Branch

 NOTE: Be sure to include the branch.

-URL:
+URL: //github.com/Ventupentu/java-components/tree/labmodule10